siddhantgoel/streaming-form-data/docs/index.md

 ### `Target` classes

 When registering inputs with the parser, instances of subclasses of the `Target` class should be used.
 These target classes ultimately determine what to do with the data.
+All target classes support both synchronous and asynchronous usage automatically.

 #### `ValueTarget`